Arkos-Engineering/HT-15/notes.md

 - How do we want do deal with the battery?
 Baofeng battery?
 - Enclosure:
 	- Small batch resin casting?
+	- Slant3D - Made in USA, Still looks like FDM (because it is), ~$10 per device.
+I have qualms with the quality oif their printer parts
+	- Xometry - Made in USA, can get SLS Nylon parts @ 40 per device (CF-Nylon is more expensive)
 - Electrical
 	- Components:
 		- RF IC: